Majid1292/DRPT/README.md

 ## Use case
 To determine the most important features using the algorithm described in "High-Dimensional Feature Selection for Genomic Datasets" by Majid Afshar and Hamid Usefi

-Here is a link to the paper: it will be updated after acceptance.
+Here is a link to the paper: https://arxiv.org/abs/2002.12104 It will be updated after acceptance.
 ## Compile
 This code can be run using MATLAB R2017a and above.
 Also, the following toolboxes should be installed as the program dependencies:
 * Deep Learning Toolbox